1moses1/assignment2_24355_submissionAuth/README.md

 # Student Submission Web Application

-This is a simple web application for student submissions, built using Java Servlets, HTML, and CSS.
+This is a simple web application for student submissions, built using Java Servlets, Javascript, HTML, and CSS.
 It allows students to upload their passport photos and diplomas, and then sends a confirmation email to the provided email address.

 ## Features